drmingdrmer/md2zhihu/README.md

 ```

 For example, one of the converted [single-file examples](https://github.com/drmingdrmer/drmingdrmer.github.io/blob/master/_md2zhihu/dict-cmp.md)
-has all its assets stored remotely on GitHub, so it can be safely used anywhere
+has all its assets stored remotely on gitee.com, so it can be safely used
-without worrying about handling its dependency assets.
+anywhere without worrying about handling its dependency assets.

 There are two ways to get the converted markdown files:
 - `git fetch` and `git merge` the branch `master-md2zhihu`.